EmilHernvall/dnsguide/chapter5.md

             .filter(move |(domain, _)| qname.ends_with(*domain))
     }

-    /// When there is a NS record in the authorities section, there may also
-    /// be a matching A record in the additional section.
-This saves us
+    /// We'll use the fact that name servers often bundle the corresponding
+    /// A records when replying to an NS query to implement a function that
-    /// from doing a separate query to resolve the IP of the name server. pub fn get_resolved_ns(&self, qname: &str) -> Option<String> {
+    /// returns the actual IP for an NS record if possible. pub fn get_resolved_ns(&self, qname: &str) -> Option<Ipv4Addr> {
         // Get an iterator over the nameservers in the authorities section self.get_ns(qname)
             // Now we need to look for a matching A record in the additional
             // section.
 Since we just want the first valid record, we can just
             // build a stream of matching records.
             .flat_map(|(_, host)| {
-                self.resources.iter()
+                self.resources
+                    .iter()
                     // Filter for A records where the domain match the host
                     // of the NS record that we are currently processing .filter_map(move |record| match record {